Muppet Babies (1984 TV series): Origin

 The idea for the show was created by Jim Henson and his staff, originating in Jim Henson's art department.
-During the creation of Sue Venning's Muppet Show Bill, Henson suggested to include the Muppets as "tiny little selves and afterwards, as babies."
+During the creation of Sue Venning's Muppet Show Bill, Henson suggested to include the Muppets as "tiny little selves, in other words, as babies."
 The book was not changed, but the idea was described as "charming".
 Afterwards, the staff, including Michael K. Frith, created character designs of the Muppets as toddlers.
 After Frith showed a sketch of Baby Piggy to Henson, Henson decided to turn it into a line of merchandise.
 Throughout 1983, several marketers featured prototype versions of the Muppet Babies on merchandise such as infant and toddler clothing, nursery decor and diapers while Henson was developing toddler versions of the characters.

 During production of The Muppets Take Manhattan, Miss Piggy's original fantasy sequence was written on the screenplay.
 Because Henson was enthused about the Muppet Babies, he convinced Frank Oz to include them in the film, replacing the original fantasy sequence.
 Despite Oz's dislike of the idea, he thought that the idea was brilliant.
 Shortly afterwards, the art department asked the workshop to create models of the puppets of the Muppet Babies.
 The staff of the workshop favored the idea and decided to include them in the film.
 The scene was shot on August 28, 1983.
 It is considered to be one of the most difficult scenes to shoot during production of the film, as the puppeteers had to perform the baby versions of the characters by using their "stubby little limbs."
 The film was released on July 13, 1984.
 The idea was a success, and it received very favorable reviews from fans.
 A music video of Henson's self-directed "I'm Gonna Always Love You", combined with scenes of the film and new footage, was created for MTV.